 The balance sheet of a XYZ company is as follows:

-The reported income statement for the current year is as follows:
+The reported income statement for the 20X8 financial year is as follows:

 Let’s assume that the number of days of sales outstanding in the prior year was 61, which means less efficiency in credit sales collection during the current year.